-HUNTSVILLE, Ala. - The City of Huntsville proudly welcomes back the Wounded Warrior Amputee Softball Team (WWAST) this weekend for a series of games at the Metro Kiwanis SportsPlex on Patton Road.
+HUNTSVILLE, Ala. - The City of Huntsville proudly welcomed back the Wounded Warrior Amputee Softball Team (WWAST) this weekend for a series of games at the Metro Kiwanis SportsPlex on Patton Road.

-WWAST will play a double-header on Saturday, October 22.
-The first pitch is at 10:30 a.m.
-The second game gets underway at 1 p.m.
-One game is against Team Redstone and the other against Huntsville Protectors - a team of first responders comprised of police, fire and other emergency personnel.
+WWAST played a double-header on Saturday, October 22.
+The first game was against Team Redstone and the other against Huntsville Protectors - a team of first responders comprised of police, fire and other emergency personnel.

-The team's visit is presented by the Association of the United States Army (AUSA) Redstone, Huntsville Young Professionals (YP), the City of Huntsville, and the Huntsville Sports Commission.
+The team's visit was presented by the Association of the United States Army (AUSA) Redstone, Huntsville Young Professionals (YP), the City of Huntsville, and the Huntsville Sports Commission.

-Parking and admission are free to the public.
-This year’s presenting sponsor is System Studies & Simulation (S3).
+This year’s presenting sponsor was System Studies & Simulation (S3).